 Central Otago is now established on the International Wine Map with greatest emphasis on Pinot Noir and it offers New Zealand's only true continental climate.
 It is the southern-most grape growing region in New Zealand and the first wine grapes were planted here in 1864.
 Despite the viticultural potential, wine grapes were not commercially grown for more than a century.
 The first commercial release of a Pinot Noir from Central Otago was the 1987 vintage from Alan Brady at Gibbston Valley winery.

-Tarras Pines Vineyard is situated on Maori Point Road between picturesque Wanaka and Cromwell.
-It has a total area of 45.81 ha with a planted area of 31.11 ha.
-This comprises of 21.3 (approx) in Pinot Noir and 9.7 ha in Pinot Gris.
+South River Vineyard is situated on Maori Point Road between picturesque Wanaka and Cromwell.
+It has a total area of 45.81 ha with a planted area of 31.31 ha.
+This comprises of 20.3 (approx) in Pinot Noir and 11.01 ha (approx) in Pinot Gris.

 There is a management contract in place with a local viticulture management company and there are options within this agreement for various levels of involvement from a vendor.
 The vineyard development has improving yields and returns, and to add financial confidence, a grape supply contract is in place.